IBM/core-dump-handler/charts/core-dump-handler/README.md

 * suidDumpable: Maps to the SUID_DUMPABLE environment variable (Default 2)
 * vendor: Maps to the VENDOR enviroment variable (Default default)
 * interval: Maps to the INTERVAL enviroment variable (Default 60000)
+* schedule: Maps to the INTERVAL enviroment variable (Default "")
 * composerIgnoreCrio: Maps to the COMP_IGNORE_CRIO enviroment variable  (Default false)
 * composerCrioImageCmd: Maps to the COMP_CRIO_IMAGE_CMD enviroment variable (Default "img")
 * DeployCrioConfig:  Maps to the DEPLOY_CRIO_CONFIG enviroment variable (Default false)
 * includeCrioExe: Maps to the DEPLOY_CRIO_EXE enviroment variable (Default false)
 * manageStoreSecret: Defines if the chart will be responsible for creating the S3 environment variables.

 Set to false if you are using an external secrets managment system (Default true)
 * s3AccessKey : Maps to the S3_ACCESS_KEY enviroment variable